1983 Australian Touring Car Championship: Classes

-The "Up to and including 3000cc class" consisted of Alfa Romeo Alfetta, Datsun Bluebird turbo, Ford Capri, Ford Escort, Isuzu Gemini, Mazda 626, Mazda RX-3, Toyota Celica and Triumph Dolomite Sprint.
+The "Up to and including 3000cc class" consisted of Alfa Romeo Alfetta, Nissan Bluebird turbo, Ford Capri, Ford Escort, Isuzu Gemini, Mazda 626, Mazda RX-3, Toyota Celica and Triumph Dolomite Sprint.

 The "3001-6000cc class" consisted of Chevrolet Camaro, Ford Falcon, Holden Commodore and Mazda RX-7.

 Points system

 Championship points were awarded on a two tier system to the top twenty outright finishers in each round.

 Only the best seven round results could be counted by each driver.